liquid-rocketry-illinois/RCP-Host/RCP.md

   second or degrees per second, respectively.
 - The last 4 bytes are a 32-bit float, representing acceleration/rotation in the Z axis, in meters per second per second or degrees per second, respectively.

+### Power Monitor Data

+This packet is used to read voltage and power consumption data from an on-target power monitor.
+This sensor is not ID-addressable.
+Packets are 8 additional bytes of data, making the packet length 12.
+The first 4 bytes are a 32-bit float representing the instantaneously measured voltage, and the second 4 bytes are another 32-bit float representing instantaneous power in Watts.
+If current is desired, it can be calculated on the host from power/voltage.

 ### Custom Data